basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 - Automating application deployment pipelines.
 - Monitoring and managing applications in real-time.
 - Scaling infrastructure dynamically to meet changing demands.

 ---

-## Cloud Load Balancing
-### **Definition**
-Cloud Load Balancing is the process of distributing incoming traffic across multiple servers, ensuring no single server is overwhelmed.

-### **Key Features**
-- Splits and redistributes incoming loads to servers for optimal resource utilization.
-- Monitors and manages traffic to reduce outages and server crashes.
-- Provides enhanced security and better performance.

-### **Advantages**
-- Improves application performance and availability.
-- Enhances scalability and elasticity of server resources.
-- Ensures continuous service with minimal downtime.

-### **Use Cases**
-- Managing high-traffic applications and websites.
-- Distributing workloads in cloud-based server farms.
-- Providing failover support and disaster recovery.

----

-## Amazon Elastic Container Registry (ECR)
-### **Definition**
-Amazon Elastic Container Registry (ECR) is a fully managed container image registry that allows you to store, manage, and deploy Docker container images securely.

-### **Key Features**
-- Fully integrated with AWS services like **EKS**, **ECS**, and **AWS Lambda**.
-- Provides high availability and secure, encrypted image storage.
-- Supports both private and public repositories.

-### **Use Cases**
-- Hosting Docker container images for deployments.
-- Storing container images for microservices architectures.

-### **Example Workflow**
-1. Build a Docker image locally.
-2. Push the image to ECR.
-3. Deploy the image using **EKS** or **ECS**.

----